NethermindEth/docs/docs/fundamentals/configuration.md

 - **`--JsonRpc.AdditionalRpcUrls <value>`** `NETHERMIND_JSONRPCCONFIG_ADDITIONALRPCURLS`

-  A JSON array of additional RPC URLs to listen at with protocol and JSON-RPC module list.
+  An array of additional RPC URLs to listen at with protocol and JSON-RPC module list.
   For instance, `[http://localhost:8546|http;ws|eth;web3]`.

 - **`--JsonRpc.BufferResponses <value>`** `NETHERMIND_JSONRPCCONFIG_BUFFERRESPONSES`